Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

 Do You Know Someone Spending Thanksgiving Alone?

 The potential reasons why someone is spending Thanksgiving alone are many and varied.
 There are even some who will be spending the day alone very much through personal choice!
 In most instances, however, it will not be through choice, and particularly for elderly people forced to spend Thanksgiving alone, the despondency can be overpowering.

 Can you bring joy to someone this Thanksgiving?
 Can you perhaps fit an extra chair in at your table and serve another portion from your turkey?
 It may be a distant family member you haven't considered or simply an old friend who lives nearby.
 If you can save someone from sitting alone to eat their Thanksgiving dinner, your simple act of kindness may bring a level of joy which you can't begin to imagine.

 Have a Happy Holiday!

-Hopefully you will have a wonderful time this Thanksgiving, however and wherever you happen to be spending it.
-If you are spending it alone, hopefully these dinner recipes have given you some idea for how to make your day a little better.
+Hopefully, you will have a wonderful time this Thanksgiving, however and wherever you happen to be spending it.
+If you are spending it alone, hopefully, these dinner recipes have given you some ideas for how to make your day a little better.

 Thank you for visiting this page, and any comments or feedback which you have may be left in the space below.